halfundecided/web-programming-stevens/web-programming-1/lecture-notes/lecture10/README.md

   - Deleting cookies requires you to expire the cookies, which we can do by setting the cookie with the expires option set to any time in the past, then calling `response.clearCookie(name)`

 ## Cookie Based Authentication using Express, Middleware, and MongoDB

+### What is authentication?

+Authentication is the act of confirming the idenntity of a person, group, or entity.
+In web technology, this often means creating a **user login system**

+- You will use a combination of data in order to identify a user.
+  There are many other forms of authentication in web technology:
+- You can make an authentication system that allows you to limit API Access
+  - Force users to have a token
+  - Allow users a certain number of access hits a month
+- You can selectively allow or dis-allow access to resources based on user login state

+### Implementing Authenticationn

+In order to implement authentication and create a user login system, we will breaking down the task into several steps:

+- Creating and storing users
+- Allowing users to login via a form
+- Storing session data in a cookie
+- Validating the data stored in the cookie
+- Storing the user as part of the request object.

+### 1. Creating and Storing Users

+The first step of authentication is very, very easy; you hate to create, and store users.
+There are some things you will be storing, and some things you will be storing in a very specific way

+- First off, **you will never store a plaintext password.** You will be using the **bcrypt** package in order to create a hash of the password
+- For the sake of authentication, you're going to be adding an array for users that will keep track of multiple session identifiers.
+These session identifiers will allow you to keep track of logged in browser sessions

+You will need to create a form to allow users to signup, where you will need to check for:

+- Duplicate username / emails / other non-duplicatable data
+- Existence of passwords

+### 2. Allowing users to login via a form

+This step is extremely easy!
+You will need to provide users with some way to actually perform a login.
+You will need to setup a form that allows users to POST their username and password to a route.
+This route will nneed to validate the username and password provided against entries in the database.

+- You will retrieve the user with that matchinng username
+- You will use **bcrypt** to compare if their supplied password is a match to the their **hashed password**
+  I have created a simple file, bcrypt_example.js to demonstrate how to use bcrypt to create and compare hashes.
+  If there is a match, you can proceed; if not you will simply allow the request to continue.

+### 3. Storing session data in a cookie

+If the user logged in with proper credentials, you will then create a session id!
+This session id should be some sort of very long identifier, such as a Guid.
+Rather than storing the user id or username, and password in cookies, we instead are opting to store a session id so that the username or password cannot be intercepted.
+This session id will be passed to the user via-cookie and will also be stored as one of many session ids on the user in the database.

+### 4. Validating the data stored in the cookie

+It is now time to make your middleware!
+Your middleware should run on each request, and will check for a cookie containing a session ID
+If it contains a session id, you will check the database for a single user that has that session id stored in their session id field

+- If there is a match, you’ve found your user!
+- If not, your request is coming from an unauthenticated source; expire their cookie.
+  If not, your request is coming from an unauthenticated source.

+### 5. Storing the user in the request object

+In your middleware, you have access to the request and the response objects, and you can add properties to them easily.
+If you are able to associate a session id with a user, you may define a property on the request (or response!) object that stores the user, or some representation of them (ie: just storing the user id).
+The data you store will be accessible:

+- In middleware that are defined after the authentication middleware
+- In your routes
+  If you define middleware after your authentication middleware, you can attach them to particular paths (such as /user) and, if a user is not logged in, you can redirect them.
+You can also do things such as check on other paths (ie: /admin) to see if the user has permission to access those paths, and redirect if not.

+### Logging Out

+Logging out is extremely easy, and only has two steps!

+- After hitting a logout route, you will expire the cookie for the session id
+- You will remove the session id from the user’s session id list
+- You will invalidate any other cookies that are relevant to the user.
+  By doing both of those, you will have successfully invalidated the session and the user will no longer be authenticated.